Velocity-Field Theory, Boltzmann's Transport Equation, Geometry and Emergent Time: Introduction

-The dissipative system we consider is characterized by the dissipation of energy.
+The dissipative system we consider is characterized by the dissipation of energy (heat).
 Even for the particle classical (Newton) mechanics, the notion of energy is somewhat obscure when the dissipation occurs.
-We consider the movement of a particle under the influence of the friction force.
-The emergent heat (energy) during the period [t$_1$, t$_2$] can {\it not} be written as the following popularly-known form. \bea \int_{x_1}^{x_2}F_{\mbox{friction}}~dx=\left[ E(x(t), \xdot(t)) \right]_{t_1}^{t_2}= E|_{t_2}-E|_{t_1}\ ,\ x_1=x(t_1)\ ,\ x_2=x(t_2) \ , \eea where $x(t)$ is the orbit (path) of the particle.
+We consider the movement of a particle under the influence of the friction force, $F_{\mbox{friction}}$.
+The emergent energy, $E(x(t), \xdot(t))$, during the period [t$_1$, t$_2$] can {\it not} be written as the following form. \bea \int_{x_1}^{x_2}F_{\mbox{friction}}~dx=\left[ E(x(t), \xdot(t)) \right]_{t_1}^{t_2}= E|_{t_2}-E|_{t_1}\ ,\ x_1=x(t_1)\ ,\ x_2=x(t_2) \ , \eea where $x(t)$ is the orbit (path) of the particle.
 It depends on the path (or orbit) itself.
-It cannot be written as the form of difference between some quantity at time t$_1$ and t$_2$.
+It cannot be written as the form of difference between some quantity ($E(t)$) at time t$_1$ and t$_2$.
 In this situation, we realize the time itself should be re-considered when the dissipation occurs.
 Owing to Einstein's idea of "space-time democracy", we have stuck to the standpoint that space and time should be treated on the equal footing.
-We present here the step-wise approach to the time-development.
+We present here the {\it step-wise} approach to the time-development.

 We do {\it not} use time variable.
 Instead we use the computational-process step number $n$.
 Hence the {\it increasing} of the number $n$ is identified as the {\it time development}.
 The connection between step $n$ and step $n-1$ is determined by the {\it minimal energy principle}.
 In this sense, time is "emergent" from the minimal energy principle.
-The direction of flow (arrow of time) is built in from the beginning. \footnote{ For a recent review on the nature of time, see ref.\cite{Gibbons11}. }
+The direction of flow (arrow of time) is built in from the beginning. \footnote{ For a recent review on the nature of time, see ref.\cite{Gibbons11}. } The usefulness of the step number approach (discrete Morse flow method) is shown in the text.
+The step-wise treatment makes the 'time' direction manipulation more skillful and fruitful.

-In the latter part of this paper, an approach to the statistically- averaging procedure , based on the geometry of the mechanical dynamics, is presented.
+In the latter part of this paper, an approach to the statistically- averaging procedure , based on the {\it geometry} of the mechanical dynamics, is presented.